Fall/Spring 2022/2023 information

 Combined with other safety measures including frequent hand-washing and staying home when sick, non-medical masks are a protective measure in preventing the spread of COVID-19.

 Masks will be available for purchase on campus.
-Those unable to wear a mask are expected to maintain a safe distance from others.

 Learn more about how to safely and effectively wear a mask from the BC Centre for Disease Control.